rogerhu/compsci_guides/Keys-and-Rooms.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-    **Sample Approach:**
-     Use a stack to store previous operator/operand combinations and compute the answer as we go.
+**General Idea:** Use a stack to store previous operator/operand combinations and compute the answer as we go.

 1. create a hashmap to hold graph that it will be a map of Integer: [], because we will insert room: [list of keys]
 2. build the map from the given list of lists